vegarsti/vegarsti.github.io/_posts/2018-11-27-python-keyword-only.md

 Today I learned that in Python 3, one can enforce the use of keyword arguments in functions!

 Consider a function for doing safe division.
 Several things can go wrong when doing division directly, and therefore we might want to use a function which could handle possible errors.
-One possible error is that dividing by zero is not allowed.
+One possible error is dividing by zero.
+This is an undefined operation, and it will raise an error.
 Another is that in Python, division always returns a floating point number, and Python does not support arbitrarily large floating point numbers.
 Thus one might get an overflow error.
 (See [here](https://stackoverflow.com/questions/27946595/how-to-manage-division-of-huge-numbers-in-python).)
 We might want to introduce two flags for handling these types of errors in our division function, `ignore_overflow` and `ignore_zero_division`.
 By default, these should be `False`.

 ```python
 def safe_division(number, divisor, ignore_overflow=False, ignore_zero_division=False):